Holly’s Special Buys

 Well, today we got up to four paws whilst Holly enjoyed her Snuffle Mat from Susiebugs.

 We have seen Holly make huge progress on more slippery floors such as laminate and tiled.
 However, we think it’s important that Holly is used to her anti-slip booties and wears them every now and then so that if she needs the extra support later on in life she already knows how they feel and will be comfortable in them.

-Holly also has a Help'emUp Harness from Orthopets.
+Holly also has a Help’emUp Harness from Orthopets.
 The Harness was suggested by Claire Lawrence McTimoney Therapist who saw Holly when she was two months old.
 Again, the harness was introduced now so Holly gets used to it whilst she is a little pup, with the view that it will benefit her and us in the future.
-The main reason for the harness is so that we can help Holly lift her rear-end up as she struggles to get on all fours, and as she gets heavier this will be harder for her.
+The main reason for the harness is to help Holly lift her rear end up as she struggles to get on all fours, and as she gets heavier this will be harder for her.